-Ryushin Paul Haller, the guiding teacher of Black Mountain Zen Centre, will spend the last week of April and the first week of May with us this year, culminating in a five-day sesshin at Benburb Priory.
+Ryushin Paul Haller, the guiding teacher of Black Mountain Zen Centre, will lead two five-day sesshin at Benburb Priory this year.

-This silent meditation retreat will start on Tuesday evening, April 30, and end on Sunday afternoon, May 5.
-Participants can either attend for the whole period or for the weekend from Friday evening to Sunday.
-The suggested donation to cover our costs is £300 for the full five days, and £160 for the weekend, Friday to Sunday – this covers your single room and three vegetarian meals per day, plus unlimited tea and coffee during breaks.
+These silent meditation retreats will start on Tuesday evening and end on Sunday afternoon.
+Participants can either attend for the whole five days or for the weekend from Friday evening to Sunday.
+The suggested donation to cover our costs is £310 for the full five days, and £165 for the weekend, Friday to Sunday.
+This covers your single room and three vegetarian meals per day, plus unlimited tea and coffee during breaks.
 Please offer what you can afford, and if you can make a larger donation, that is also gratefully received.

 If you’ve attended sesshin before, please let us know by email here if you hope to attend and let us know if any of your details have changed.
 If it’s your first sesshin, please read the application form and follow the details in order to apply: Sesshin application